April 7, 2020 | Authored by: Vindicia Team Blogs

-Of course, with the COVID-19 pandemic having led to the postponement or cancellation of a series of events, including the summer showcase events of the Olympics and Euro 2020, all of these opportunities are on hold right now.
+Of course, the COVID-19 pandemic has led to the postponement or cancellation of a series of events, including the summer showcase events of the Olympics and Euro 2020, all of these opportunities are on hold right now.

 Demand for online sports content

-According to Omdia consumer research conducted in Q4 2019, 1 in 10 survey respondents in the US subscribe to a standalone online sports subscription service, while 32% of all pay TV and online video subscribers in the US claimed that sports content was the leading factor in their choice of a subscription service.
-Appetite for standalone sports subscriptions is even higher among millennials: 17.5% of respondents in 25-34 age group said they had an online sports subscription at the end of 2019.
+According to Omdia consumer research conducted in Q4 2019, 1 in 10 survey respondents in the US subscribe to a standalone online sports subscription service, while 32% of all pay-TV and online video subscribers in the US claimed that sports content was the leading factor in their choice of a subscription service.
+The appetite for standalone sports subscriptions is even higher among millennials: 17.5% of respondents in the 25-34 age group said they had an online sports subscription at the end of 2019.

 Even sports rights holders able to negotiate lucrative deals with broadcasters and cable channels face an inventory issue: they have more content than can be easily squeezed into linear TV schedules.
 And any linear channel, however niche, has certain expectations about the number of eyeballs they need to attract.